Nasosecco/rndsnd/README.md

 #### Don't want to build from source?
 You can download the latest pre-compiled version from the Releases page.

+## What can rndsnd do?

+rndsnd is a Python-based audio explorer and generative synthesizer designed to breathe new life into your local sound library.
+It combines neural network analysis with creative mixing tools.

+### Key Capabilities:

+- Deep AI Auto-Tagging: Uses the PANNs (Cnn14) neural model to analyze and tag your audio files automatically.
+It employs a smart multi-sampling strategy (scanning start, middle, and end) to accurately classify evolving field recordings and long tracks.

+- Generative Mixer: Instantly create new audio assets using two distinct algorithms:

+**Linear Mode (1 Layer):** Generates seamless, DJ-style continuous mixes with smooth crossfades.

+**Chaos Mode (Multi-Layer):** Creates dense, experimental "walls of sound" by overlaying multiple tracks with random panning and volume.

+**Visual Waveform Editor:** Preview files with a responsive waveform view, select loops, and inspect audio details.

+**📦 Direct DAW Integration:** Features a dedicated Drag & Drop button to export selected audio snippets directly into Ableton, Reaper, Logic, or your desktop.

+**Smart Logging:** Every generated mix is accompanied by a text log detailing exactly which files were used and their specific timecodes.

+**🔒 Local & Persistent:** Builds a local SQLite database of your sounds for instant searching, working entirely offline without cloud dependencies.

 ## ✨ Key Features

 * **Integrated System Explorer:** Navigate internal and external hard drives directly from the app.